Duvall blast helps Braves down Orioles | Sports-Games

 Left fielder Adam Duvall blasted his team-leading 15th home run, tying a team record in the process and helping the Atlanta Braves to a 5-1 win over the host Baltimore Orioles on Tuesday.
 Duvall's homer was his 10th in 15 games this month, matching Dale Murphy (1985) and Chipper Jones (1999) for the most by a player in Atlanta Braves history in September.

-Atlanta starter Huascar Ynoa was enjoying his best outing of the season, but had to leave after the fourth inning with pain in his lower back.
-He threw four scoreless innings, allowed two hits and struck out five with no walks.
-The Braves then got one inning of scoreless inning each from Darren O'Day, Will Smith, Chris Martin and Shane Greene.
+Atlanta starter Huascar Ynoa was enjoying his best outing of the season but had to leave after the fourth inning with pain in his lower back.
+He threw four scoreless innings, allowed two hits, and struck out five with no walks.
+The Braves then got one inning of scoreless relief each from Darren O'Day, Will Smith, Chris Martin, and Shane Greene.
 Mark Melancon allowed a run in the ninth inning, preventing the team from claiming its fourth shutout.
 O'Day (4-0) earned the win.

 Baltimore manager Brandon Hyde was ejected in the fourth inning for arguing balls and strikes.
 The win evened the three-game interleague series.
 Baltimore has won the previous three series against the Braves.

-Atlanta (29-20) now holds a 3 1/2-game lead over Miami and four-game lead over Philadelphia in the NL East.
-Baltimore (21-27) dropped 10 games behind Tampa Bay in the AL East. --Field Level Media
+Atlanta (29-20) now holds a 3 1/2-game lead over Miami and a four-game lead over Philadelphia in the NL East.
+Baltimore (21-27) dropped 10 games behind Tampa Bay in the AL East.